 ADMIN EDIT

 Here is a potential workaround - basic conditional markup can add or remove steps.
 The key thing is that they will be added to the end of the wizard if they had not been rendered.
-To showcase this I put the conditional step in the middle.
+To handle this, dispose and re-initialize the component, so the step will be rendered at the correct position.

 If you have complex steps, you can work around this by creating a collection of descriptor models for the list of steps and create the steps based on that collection, where you can keep the VIsible flag, in a fashion similar to this example for the TabStrip.